Raigorlin/PXE-Server-with-Centos/Windows/readme.md

 Method 2
 ---

-> Alternative way to do is go to audit mode again and try to add the softwares you need then recapture the image.
+> Alternative way to do is go to sysprep audit mode again and try to add the softwares you need then recapture the image.
+>
 > `[Note]` When you try to Sysprep OOBE stage you will need new unattend config for repacking, I'm not quite sure why but will fail if you use the same one with previous config.
 >
 > You can use this one as an example: [Win-10-Repack](/Windows/win-10-repack.xml)